-'Today is D-Day' as mission to extract Thai cave boys begins
+'D-Day': dangerous mission underway to save Thai boys trapped in cave

 The boys, aged between 11 and 16, went missing with their 25-year-old coach after soccer practice on June 23, setting out on an adventure to explore the cave complex near the border with Myanmar and celebrate a boy’s birthday.

-Extracting the whole group could take three to four days and depended on the weather, an army commander involved in the mission said.
+Extracting the group could take three to four days and depended on the weather, an army commander involved in the mission said.

-The rescue teams had rehearsed the plan for several days, Narongsak said, and they had to move now.
+The rescue teams had rehearsed the plan for several days, Narongsak said, and they had to move now before a new storm reached the area.

 “If we wait and the rain comes in the next few days we will be tired again from pumping and our readiness would drop.
 If that’s the case, then we have to reassess the situation,” he said.